rchampeimont/arduino_remote_drawing/README.md

 ![Complete schematic](/schematics/complete_schematic.png?raw=true)

 ## More details on the "reset circuit"
-As you can see in the general schematic above, there circuit is present twice:
+As you can see in the schematic above, this circuit is present twice:
 ![Reset circuit](/schematics/reset_circuit.jpg?raw=true)
 It allows each Arduino (Arduino 1 above) to reset the other Arduino (Arduino 2 above).
 The optional part with an LED is if you want to see when a reset is triggered (LED will be on for 1/2 second).